-Facto Factored receivables

-2019 2018
+2020 2019

 Type of collateral € €

-Motor vehicles 72,241,169 53,878,924
+Motor vehicles 69,015,861 72,241,169

-====== =======
+======= =======

 4.4.4 Amounts arising from Expected Credit Losses

 Significant increase in credit risk

 When determining whether the risk of default on a financial instrument has increased significantly since initial recognition, the Bank considers reasonable and supportable information that is relevant and available without undue cost or effort.
 This includes both quantitative and qualitative information and analysis, based on the Bank's historical experience and expert credit assessment and including forward-looking information.